Authentication

 📘

-OAuth is required for public integrations available to all Front customers unless there is a specific reason you cannot implement it.
+OAuth is required for public integrations available to all Front customers unless you obtain an exception from us.
 OAuth makes it much easier for customers to install your integration through our App Store.

 OAuth access